← Back to blog

 • Forgetting to apply s.14-15 in disputes – Students often fail to identify that a scenario presents a dispute requiring s.14-15 analysis.
 Always ask: is there a conflict between trustee and beneficiary, or between beneficiaries?

 • Overlooking overreaching – When land is sold, if the proceeds are paid to two trustees or a trust corporation, equitable interests are overreached and removed from the land.
-This protects the purchaser and is frequently tested.
+This protects the purchaser and is worth revising carefully.

 • Missing protective entries – Beneficial interests should be protected on the register by restriction or notice.
 Students often fail to identify when protective entries are needed or whether they are in place.